wy-luke/2021-Updated-Coursera-Deep-Learning-Specialization-Assignments/README.md

 # 2021-Updated-Coursera-Deep-Learning-Specialization

-Assignments of 2021 updated Deep Learning Specialization by Andrew Ng on Coursera.

-Coursera DeepLearning.AI updated its Deep Learning Specialization in 2021.
+[Coursera](https://www.coursera.org) / [DeepLearning.AI](http://deeplearning.ai) updated its Deep Learning Specialization in 2021.
 This update has some new assigments and some new videos.

 There is no Course 1 and 3, cause Course 1 has no new assigment and Course 3 has no assigment.